swift-conductor/conductor-docs/docs/devguide/labs/kitchensink.md

 ![img](kitchensink.png)

 ### Running Kitchensink Workflow
-1. Start the server as documented [here](../../devguide/running/docker.md).
-Use ```-DloadSample=true``` java system property when launching the server.
+1. If you are running Conductor locally, use the `-DloadSample=true` Java system property when launching the server.
 This will create a kitchensink workflow, related task definitions and kick off an instance of kitchensink workflow.
+Otherwise, you can create a new Workflow Definition in the UI by copying the sample above.
-2. Once the workflow has started, the first task remains in the ```SCHEDULED``` state.
+2. Once the workflow has started, the first task remains in the `SCHEDULED` state.
 This is because no workers are currently polling for the task.
 3. We will use the REST endpoints directly to poll for tasks and updating the status.

 #### Start workflow execution